 ACC may occasionally provide an alert and/or braking that is considered unnecessary.
-It could respond to vehicles in different lanes, signs, guardrails, and other stationary objects when entering or exiting a curve.
+It could respond to vehicles in different lanes or stationary objects when entering or exiting a curve.
 This is normal operation.
 The vehicle does not need service.